Installation; video and mixed media, 2020-2022. See the video here

-Developed during my residency at Roca Umbert, a former textile factory converted into an arts centre located in Granollers, Barcelona, Spain.
+The original installation with video projection and sound was developed during my residency at Roca Umbert, a former textile factory converted into an arts centre located in Granollers, Barcelona, Spain, 2020/2021.

 “For millennia women have sat together spinning, weaving and sewing” – Elizabeth Wayland Barber (Women’s work, the first 20,000 years)

-This installation is a personal response to the history of the former textile factory Roca Umbert, and forms part of a wider ongoing project and investigation.
+This installation is a personal response to the history of the former textile factory Roca Umbert.
 It takes as its starting point a very specific place and context; a sewing room, (“El cosidor”) created in the 1950s for the single female workers of the factory where they could go after work to learn to sew and embroider as well as other domestic skills, in preparation for married life.

 “Invisible threads” takes the idea of this sewing room as a communal space where personal narratives developed and were interwoven into the textiles the women made for their future homes.
-Exploring the idea of the narratives and memories a piece of fabric can hold and evoke in us, together with the close relationship between women and cloth throughout history, this work records the process of “un-embroidering” in an attempt to understand my personal connection with these narratives, but also to make visible the invisible threads that connect us on a universal level through the idea of shared memories.
-Through the process of undoing the hand embroidered pattern stitch by stitch and returning the tablecloth to its blank state, I am questioning where such memories are held and exploring how we attempt to hold on to them through our attachment to personal objects that act as prompts, allowing us access to moments in time that we fear might otherwise become lost.
-The stitches are removed yet the memory of them remains in the small holes they have left behind.
+Exploring the idea of the narratives and memories a piece of fabric can hold and evoke in us, together with the close relationship between women and cloth throughout history, this work records the process of “un-embroidering” in an attempt to understand my personal connection with these narratives, but also to make visible the invisible threads that connect us on a universal level.

-The video of this lengthy process is projected onto the “un-embroidered” tablecloth while a separate sound piece emits a series of personal anecdotes and memories connected to cloth told by different women.
+In its original format, the video of this laborious yet meditative process is projected onto the “un-embroidered” tablecloth while a separate sound piece coming from the box of unpicked threads emits a series of personal anecdotes and memories related to cloth told by different women connected to my present.

 “…Me he acordado de un mantel que tengo aquí en casa, bueno un mantelito…que antes se llamaba de té, que lo ponía mi madre el domingo a la tarde que era cuando venían mis tías y estaban también mis primos, y nos reuníamos toda la familia…y merendábamos y es un recuerdo que tengo tan bonito porque estábamos todos juntos…”Aurora